michaelrw19/Point-of-Sale-Demo/README.md

 # Point-of-Sale-Demo
-This is a repo to showcase my Point of Sale system to help a retail store transition from a traditional handwritten receipt to a digital receipt. <br>
+This is a repo to showcase my Point of Sale system to help a retail store transition from a traditional handwritten receipt to a digital receipt.
+More features will be added soon. <br>
 Demo Video: https://drive.google.com/drive/folders/1G_0xHELZfxQDa4qtKuuetJjGTIUMas43?usp=sharing <b>(Outdated)</b>

 Frontend: HTML, CSS, Boostrap, JavaScript, and Vue.js. <br>